 The general management approach implemented in recent years to restrict fisheries impacts on these populations is intended to continue and fisheries management actions are now outlined in Section 13 Southern Chinook Salmon Fishing Plan - Southern ISBM Chinook.
-In the 2017 Salmon Outlook, Spring 4 chinook has been classified as at low abundance given low parental escapements in 2013 and ongoing unfavorable and highly variable marine survival conditions.
-Returns of Spring 4 chinook in 2017 will come primarily from a parent generation of approximately 7,347 spawners (this is the run reconstruction estimate which includes spawners to the following systems: Louis, Deadman, Coldwater, Nicola, Spius, Bessette and the Bonaparte system) in 2013.
+In the 2018 Salmon Outlook, Spring 42 Chinook has been classified as stock of concern given ongoing unfavorable a marine survival conditions and low productivity.
+The reconstructed parental brood year (2014) escapement was 24,699.

-Fraser Spring 4 chinookChinook have historically been encountered in Fraser River First Nations gill net fisheries, Fraser River and tributary recreational fisheries, marine troll fisheries (e.g. WCVI and North Coast), and recreational fisheries in the Strait of Juan de Fuca and Strait of Georgia, with lower rates in other marine recreational fisheries.
+Fraser Spring 42 ChinookChinook have historically been encountered in Fraser River First Nations gill net fisheries, Fraser River and tributary recreational fisheries, marine troll fisheries (e.g. WCVI and North Coast), and recreational fisheries in the Strait of Juan de Fuca and Strait of Georgia, with lower rates in other marine recreational fisheries.

-For further information on the management of Fraser Spring 4 chinook refer to the Southern chinook ISBM fishery Section 13.1.4 in Section 13 Southern Chinook Salmon Fishing Plan.
+For further information on the management of Fraser Spring 42 Chinook refer to the Southern Chinook ISBM fishery Section 13.1.3 in Section 13 Southern Chinook Salmon Fishing Plan.

-6.4 FRASER SPRING 52 AND SUMMER 52 CHINOOK
+6.4 Fraser Spring 52 and Summer 52 Chinook

-The objective for Fraser Spring and Summer (age 52) chinook is to conserve these populations consistent with the management zones outlined in Section 13 Southern Chinook Salmon Fishing Plan under the Southern ISBM Chinook Section 13.1.4.
+The objective for Fraser Spring and Summer (age 52) Chinook is to conserve these populations consistent with the management zones outlined in Section 13 Southern Chinook Salmon Fishing Plan under the Southern ISBM Chinook Section 13.1.3.